realzoulou/esphome-uwb-dw3000/doc/how-it-works.md

 * Initial : Triggers `anchor` to return a Response.
 * Response : Response back to `tag`.
-* Final : Contains
+* Final :
-** Timestamps of reception/transmission of Initial, Response and Final message, ** If Final message sent from `anchor` to `tag`: Distance calculated by `anchor`.
+  - Timestamps of reception/transmission of Initial, Response and Final message,
+  - If Final message sent from `anchor` to `tag`: Distance calculated by `anchor`.

-With the three timestamps included in Final message, both anchor and tag ('Dual-Sided') can calculate the Time-Of-Flight (TOF) and therefore the distance between each other, without any need to synchronize their internal clocks.
+With the 3 timestamps included in Final message, both anchor and tag ('Dual-Sided') can calculate the Time-Of-Flight (TOF) and therefore the distance between each other, without the need to synchronize their internal clocks.

-With the distance measured by the `anchor` transmitted with the Final message, and the `tag` own measured distance, the `tag` can provide an error estimate in meters for its calculated position.
+With the distance measured by the `anchor` transmitted with the Final message, and the `tag` own measured distance, the `tag` can estimate the error in meters for its calculated position.

 All messages follow IEEE 802.15.4 UWB standard, but are proprietary in their payloads.